micmejia/bible-dump/NKJV/1 John/1 John 3.md

 And whatever we ask we receive from Him, because we keep His commandments and do those things that are pleasing in His sight.

 ###### 23
-And this is His commandment: that we should believe on the name of His Son Jesus Christ and love one another, as He gave [^f]us commandment. ## The Spirit of Truth and the Spirit of Error
+And this is His commandment: that we should believe on the name of His Son Jesus Christ and love one another, as He gave us commandment. ## The Spirit of Truth and the Spirit of Error

 ###### 24
 Now he who keeps His commandments abides in Him, and He in him.
 And by this we know that He abides in us, by the Spirit whom He has given us.